Knowing how to organize a yard sale successfully will save you much time and frustration on the day of the event.

 Don’t hold a spur-of-the-moment yard sale!
 It will be a nightmare.
 A good yard sale requires at least three weeks of planning.

 Don’t play loud obnoxious music, as music is taste specific and many people won’t enjoy browsing to it.
 Plus, the neighbors will get ticked off.

 Don’t leave your doors open or unlocked.
 One of my friends left the garage door to her house open during a sale once.
 A strange man entered the house, picked up an item from inside, brought it back out and wanted to know the price!
-My friend was appalled by his audacity and told him to leave.
-The entire time, the man insisted that he found the item on the garage sale table.
+My friend was appalled and told him to leave.
+The entire time, the man argued that he found the item on the garage sale table.

 Don’t allow strangers into your house for any reason.
 If they have to use the bathroom, send them to the nearest public restroom.